Chinese

 Date: 2024-10-15 Source:

-From October 10 to 12, the Annual Meeting of the China Council for International Cooperation on Environment and Development (CCICED), themed ‘Openness, Inclusiveness, Innovation, Cooperation, Building a Clean and Beautiful World Together’, was held in Beijing.
-On the morning of October 12, Professor Yu Miaojie, a Deputy to the National People’s Congress, a Fellow of the International Economic Association, and the Deputy Secretary of the CPC Committee and President of Liaoning University, who served as the Chinese team leader for the policy research on ‘Sustainable Trade and Sustainable Supply Chains’, was invited to speak at the policy research dialogue session of the CCICED annual meeting.
+From October 10 to 12, 2024, the Annual Meeting of the China Council for International Cooperation on Environment and Development (CCICED), themed ‘Openness, Inclusiveness, Innovation, Cooperation: Building a Clean and Beautiful World Together’, was held in Beijing.
+On October 12, Professor Yu Miaojie, a Deputy to the National People’s Congress, a Fellow of the International Economic Association, and the Deputy Secretary of the CPC Committee and President of Liaoning University, who served as the Chinese team leader for the policy research on ‘Sustainable Trade and Sustainable Supply Chains’, was invited to speak at the policy research dialogue.
 Also attending the meeting were Professor Yin Ruyu, Deputy Director of the Office of International Affairs at Liaoning University and coordinator of the Chinese team for the policy research project, and Dr. Liu Renliang from the Li Anmin Institute of Economic Research at Liaoning University, who served as an expert for the Chinese team in the policy research project.

 Firstly, the human capital and education level of importing countries, including sustainability education, can significantly amplify the emission reduction effects of imported low-carbon technology products.